-In the example below, the current mortgage is 5% for 30 years after 48 payments of $1,342.05.
-The owner can refinance for 15 years at 3.37%.
-If they put $36,000 into the refinance, their payments will be slightly more but the mortgage will be paid off in 15 years.
-At that same point, if they keep the current mortgage, their unpaid balance will be $136,049.03.
+In the example below, the current mortgage is at 5% for 30 years with payments of $939.44.
+The owner can refinance for 15 years at 3.875%.
+If he puts $30,000 into the refinance, his payments will be slightly more than the current $1,011.06 but the mortgage will be paid off in 15 years.
+At that same point, if he keeps the current mortgage, his unpaid balance will be $101,572.88.

-If you have a goal to get your home paid off and have the available funds, a Cash-In Refinance may be just the strategy for you.
+If you have a goal to get your home paid off and you have some funds available, a Cash-In Refinance may be just the strategy for you.